ga-wdi-boston/mongoose/README.md

 ## Using models

-We can also use Mongoose query syntax:
+We'll use Mongoose to query MongoDB:

 ```
 var query = Person.findOne({ 'name.surname': 'Rollins' });